El Indomable

-El Indomable is the 11th studio album by Cristian Castro.
+El Indomable (The Indomitable) is the 11th studio album by Cristian Castro.
 It was his first ranchera and mariachi crossover attempt.
 It iwas produced by Pedro Ramírez and Vicente Fernández.
 The first single released from the album was José Alfredo Jiménez's "Tu Retirada".
 Up to July 11, 2007, the album has sold 12,868 copies in the US.
 El Indomable was nominated at The Latin Grammy Awards of 2007 for Regional Mexican Album of the Year.